Take the field with the confidence of a TCU athletic trainer.

 - Behavioral Health Concerns for the Athletic Trainer

 Special Admission Requirements

-Learn about undergraduate program admission requirements at the BSAT admission page.
+Learn about graduate program admission requirements at the MSAT admission page.

 What Sets Us Apart